Technologicat/unpythonic/README.md

    - If the memoized function is called again with arguments with which it raised an exception the first time, the same exception instance is raised again.
  - `curry` comes with some extra features:
    - Passthrough on the right when too many args (à la Haskell; or [spicy](https://github.com/Technologicat/spicy) for Racket)
-     - If the intermediate result of a passthrough is a curried function, it is invoked on the remaining positional args.
+     - If the intermediate result of a passthrough is callable, it is (curried and) invoked on the remaining positional args.
 This helps with some instances of [point-free style](https://en.wikipedia.org/wiki/Tacit_programming).
      - For simplicity, all remaining keyword arguments are fed in at the first step that has too many positional arguments.
    - Can be used both as a decorator and as a regular function.
      - When used as a regular function, `curry` itself is curried à la Racket.
 If the invocation gets extra arguments (beside the function ``f``), they are the first step.
 This helps eliminate many parentheses.